hearthandsinc/challenges/backend/readme.md

 Some topics that we find interesting to dig:

 - [ ] Choose a network protocol that enables soft real-time message delivery to the clients
-- [ ] Make the server message ingestion idempotent
+- [ ] Make the message ingestion idempotent
 - [ ] Add support for sent/delivered/read message status
 - [ ] Add support for chats and messages pagination
-- [ ] Implement SMS phone number verification to authenticate the clients
-- [ ] Support SMS forwarding to relay the messages to the clients phone numbers

 ## Challenge Review